-Responsible Officer Infrastructu ire Coordinator Number FTE 1 Strategic Goal stakeholders Manage fina To provide effective Council services to the Tiwi Communities and other stakeholders; Manage finances, assets and infrastructure in a responsible, accountable Primary Outcome and transparent manner.
-Maintain safe airports to Civil Aviation Safety Authority (CASA) regulations; Respond to emergency landing requests 24/7; Issue appropriate NOTAMS as required; Council's airport runways, surrounds and perimeter fencing are maintained to CASA requirements; Certification as airport managers in line with CASA regulations; Create a strong funding relationship with DIPL to improve the airport precinct Program Description Daily inspec markings a runway, sur and its surrounds, at Wurrumiyanga airport.
-Daily inspection of airport incl. runway, grassed areas around runway, safety markings and fixtures, fencing and trees and other obstacles; Ensure runway, surrounds, and perimeter fencing are maintained in sound and serviceable condition.
+Responsible Officer Infrastructu ıre Coordinator Number FTE 1 Strategic Goal To provide effective Council services to the Tiwi Communities and other stakeholders; Manage finances, assets and infrastructure in a responsible, accountable and transparent manner.
+Primary Outcome Maintain safe airports to Civil Aviation Safety Authority (CASA) regulations; Respond to emergency landing requests 24/7; Issue appropriate NOTAMS as required; Council's airport runways, surrounds and perimeter fencing are maintained to CASA requirements; Certification as airport managers in line with CASA regulations; Create a strong funding relationship with DIPL to improve the airport precinct and its surrounds, at Wurrumiyanga airport.
+Program Description Daily inspect markings a runway, sur Daily inspection of airport incl. runway, grassed areas around runway, safety markings and fixtures, fencing and trees and other obstacles; Ensure runway, surrounds, and perimeter fencing are maintained in sound and serviceable condition.
 Key Functions and Outputs Daily inspections of all airstrips (Bathurst Island, Pirlangimpi and Milikapiti); Daily inspection sheets available for CASA inspection; NOTAMS (notice to airmen) issued immediately after an issue is identified; Any issues are promptly identified and recorded, with follow through to ensure remedial action is satisfactorily completed; All inspection sheets sent to finance fortnightly for claims against contract with Department of Infrastructure, Planning and Logistics (DIPL).
-Key performa indicators nce Reporting frequency Unit Target Daily inspectio ns Daily 365 days per year NOTAMS issue required in time sued as As required Not Emergency lar requests respo 30 minutes ests responded to with Inspection she finance ets sent to Monthly 100% 100% All maintenanc addressed in ti manner
+Key performa indicators nce Reporting frequency Unit Target Daily inspectio ns Daily 365 days per year NOTAMS issue required in time ely manner As required Not applicable Emergency landing requests responded to with 30 minutes As required 100% Inspection sheets sent to finance Monthly 100% All maintenance issues addressed in timely manner All maintenance issues addressed in timely manner d Not applicable